DuskBorn-Devs-ARWS-PROJECT/VirusArena-ARSW-2025-1-Backend/README.md

 3. **Edit `application.properties`:**

-Update the file `src/main/resources/application.properties` with your database credentials.
+Update the file `src/main/resources/application.properties` with your database and Redis credentials.

 4. **Run the application:**